Nifty0x/rwa/README.md

 ### Acknowledgments

-The data is based on collab with @fillif, @sqrr-research and the dedicated members of the 21.co research team Eli, Adrian, Karim, Carlos, and Tom, whose unwavering commitment and insights were crucial in the creation of this dashboard.
+The data is based on collab with @impossiblefinance, @fillif, @sqrr-research and the dedicated members of the 21.co research team Eli, Adrian, Karim, Carlos, and Tom, whose unwavering commitment and insights were crucial in the creation of this dashboard.